Vonds Ichihara

 Vonds Ichihara (VONDS市原) is a Japanese football club based in Ichihara, Chiba.
-The club plays in the first division of Kantō Soccer League, which is part of the Japanese Regional Leagues.
+The club plays in the first division of the Kantō Soccer League, which is part of the Japanese Regional Leagues.

 History

 Founded in 1967, the club was tied with Furukawa Electric Company.
 In 1986, they had a moment of glory by winning the 22nd Shakaijin Cup.

-After changing the name in 2008 to SAI Ichihara Football Club, it was again renamed in 2011, to Vonds Ichihara Football Club.
+After changing the name in 2008 to SAI Ichihara Football Club, it was again renamed in 2011 to Vonds Ichihara Football Club.
 The name "Vonds" came from the word "bond" in English, changing though the initial letter to "V", which is a link to victory.
 The club is aiming to become a Japan Football League member and reaching professional football from there, as former parent club JEF United Ichihara Chiba is no longer considered to represent Ichihara.

+Stadium

+Most of the club matches are played Ichihara Seaside Stadium (currently known as ZA Oripri Stadium due sponsorship) which has a capacity of 14,048.